-The Visual and Perfoming Arts Department seeks to expand the definition and activities of the traditional arts to include art as a social catalyst, to engage students in social service and practical experience through outreach programs and internships.
+The Visual and Performing Arts Department seeks to expand the definition and activities of the traditional arts to include art as a social catalyst, to engage students in social service and practical experience through outreach programs and internships.

-Visual Arts/Perfoming Arts Major
+Visual Arts/Performing Arts Major

-The Visual and Performing Arts major offers an interdisciplinary approach which provides both breadth and depth in the Visual and Performing Arts.
-Students may choose a concentration in Art History, Graphic Design, Studio Arts, Music or Theatre, or they may choose a more general distribution selecting from Art History, Studio Arts, Music, Dance and Theatre.
+The Visual and Performing Arts majors offer an interdisciplinary approach which provides both breadth and depth in the Visual and Performing Arts.
+Students may choose a major in Art History, Graphic Design or Studio Arts, or they may choose a General major selecting courses from several of the Department's areas.
+Students may also choose a Visual and Performing Arts major with a concentration in either Music or Theatre Arts.
 Students with specific career strategies may declare a double major with, for example, Business, Communication, Elementary Education, English, History, Philosophy, Psychology, Religious Studies or Sociology.
-The Fine Arts Major prepares students for graduate work or career possibilities in museums, galleries, corporate collections, graphic design, photography, teaching, art conservation and art therapy.
+The Visual and Performing Arts Majors prepare students for graduate work or career possibilities in museums, galleries, corporate collections, graphic design, photography, teaching, art conservation and art therapy.

-The program in Theatre Arts provides the student with an additional focus of study in the humanities, education, and collaborative arts.
+The concentration in Theatre Arts provides the student with an additional focus of study in the humanities, education, and collaborative arts.
 The study of drama incorporates theoretical and practical knowledge in a variety of areas touching many cultures and eras.
 The personal development of the student is aided by a deeper understanding of the workings of the human imagination and emotions, the use of the body and voice as a means of expression, and the complexities of interpersonal relationships as seen in art and life.
-By taking part in the production of plays, the student's sense of responsibility and selfdiscipline are further tested and strengthened.
+By taking part in the production of plays, the student's sense of responsibility and self-discipline are further tested and strengthened.
 This program enables students to pursue further goals which may include: graduate work in theatre and related fields; creative dramatics in primary, secondary and special needs education; writing; development of community theatres; arts management; and careers stressing interpersonal communication.

-The Visual and Performing Arts Major consists of 11 courses.
+The Visual and Performing Arts Majors each require 11 courses.

-CONCENTRATION IN ART HISTORY:
+MAJOR IN ART HISTORY: